Divelix/samat/README.md

 python .
 ```

-(optional) If you want to prepare masks for further use of SAM assistance option inside annotation tool, you need PyTorch to run SAM model inference.
+(optional) In order to generate SAM masks for Magic Wand, you will need to install:
+- `PyTorch` to run SAM model inference
+- `segment-anything` itself + related libs

 Example setup (assuming Miniconda/Anaconda installed):
 ```bash